 Write to the Board at the following address to request a brochure that contains an application.
-You will be sent a brochure which contains a one-page customer application form.
-The form should be completed and mailed to the same address.

-Dispute Settlement Board P.O.
+P.O.
 Box 5120 Southfield, MI 48086-5120

 You will be sent a brochure and a one-page customer application form.
 To begin the Board review process, the form should be completed and mailed to the special Board P.O.
 Box number shown above.